binipringle/intro-to-dh/_texts/2-version-control.md

 > This is a paragraph in markdown.
 It's separated from the paragraph below with a blank line.
 There is a little space before and after the paragraph when it is rendered.

 Try using these five elements—headings, emphasis, lists, links, and paragraphs—to create a journal entry.
-Have a main heading that gives the journal title (one `#`), then subheadings for, at least, a couple of things you want to mention.
-Use emphasis (`*`) for some words and try to get a list in there somewhere.
+Have a main heading that gives the journal title (one \#), then subheadings (two \#\#) for, at least, a couple of things you want to mention.
+Use emphasis (\* or \*\*) for some words and try to get a list in there somewhere.

 ![git-2]({{"/assets/img/git-2.png" | absolute_url}})